Joan Walsh: Social media activity

 On April 1, 2018, Kyle Kashuv, a witness of the Stoneman Douglas High School shooting, tweeted that Walsh "liked" a tweet criticizing him.
 She replied, "Are you really policing who 'likes' tweets from a grieving Parkland father who lost his daughter?
 Good luck handling your stress, Kyle."

 Personal life

 Walsh is divorced and has one daughter, Nora Walsh DeVries.

+In 2017 she told Politico a "fun fact" about herself: "In 1977, Bruce Springsteen jumped off the stage in Madison, Wisconsin, and danced with me.
+I was the original Courteney Cox, and Courteney Cox doesn't even know that."